 Only Highly Selected Quality Persian Rugs

 Like most things quality shows and for that reason I don’t sell “market goods”, only the top 10% from the looms of master weavers.
-I carry a small inventory of the finest Persian carpets plus some other types of special rugs that I specially selected for its high quality, beauty, and value.
-I buy direct at great prices and am able to sell at these low prices.
+A small boutique of the finest rugs and carpets from the Middle and Far East but specializing in gems from the Persian looms.
+Each rug carefully selected for beauty, quality, rarity, and value, all sold at wholesale prices.